diyabc/diyabc.github.io/index.md

 # Graphical User Interface

-### :warning: :construction: **IMPORTANT**: an important release is due in the next few days (before May 21th).
+### :warning: :construction: **IMPORTANT**: an important release is due in the next few days (before May 28th).
 It will fix numerous ongoing issues.
 Please wait for this new release before opening new issues.
-It was preivously planned for May 12th, and we are really sorry for the delay, the final development stage did not go as smoothly as we expected. :construction:
+It was preivously planned for May 12th, and we are really sorry for the delay, the final development stage did not go as smoothly as we expected. :construction: :warning:

 <br>